The toolbar provides access to a collection of tools you can use to modify and manipulate assets in the viewport.

 Pivot Edit

-When an object in the Viewport is selected, a Gizmo appears on the object.
+When an object in the viewport is selected, a gizmo appears on the object.

-The center of the Gizmo represents the pivot point of the selected object or group of objects.
+The center of the gizmo represents the pivot point of the selected object or group of objects.
 The pivot point is the position from which objects are moved, rotated, and scaled.

 Object rotating around a pivot point.

-In most cases, when you place an object from the Library in a scene, the pivot point of the Gizmo is located in the center and near the bottom of the object, and you do not need to change its location.
+In most cases, when you place an object from the Library in a scene, the pivot point of the gizmo is located in the center and near the bottom of the object, and you do not need to change its location.
 However, there are some cases where you might want to change the location of the pivot point.
 For example, if you want to rotate an object from another pivot point on the object.
 In the example below, the pivot point is repositioned manually on the bottom right corner of the object, which rotates from this new pivot point location.

 Object rotating around a pivot point placed on the bottom right corner.

 In some cases, you may need to modify or correct the orientation of the local X, Y, or Z axis of an object.
 You can do this directly in Twinmotion, instead of correcting it in your design application and reimporting the object into Twinmotion.
-To do this, click the Pivot edit tool to display the rotation handles on the Gizmo, and with the Toggle Local / World Axis tool in local space mode, adjust the orientation of the object’s local axis using the rotation handles.
+To do this, click the Pivot edit tool to display the rotation handles on the gizmo, and with the Toggle Local / World Axis tool in local space mode, adjust the orientation of the object’s local axis using the rotation handles.

 Toggle Local / World Axis